mevdschee/json2xml.php/README.md

 # json2xml.php

-A PHP library that allows you to convert from JSON to XML and back (not the other way around).
+Two PHP functions that allow you to convert from JSON to XML and back (not the other way around).